homeymusic/mami.codi.R/README.md

 GitHub](https://github.com/homeymusic/mami.codi.R/tree/2D_tolerance) to
 recreate all the 2D searches.

-The best fits across the experiments were given by a wavelength tolerance of 0.15 and a frequency tolerance of 0.075.
+The best fits across the experiments were given by a frequency tolerance of 0.075 and a wavelength tolerance of 0.15.
 The frequency tolerance is half the size of the wavelength tolerance.
 Does that mean that the perception mechanism for frequency is twice as discriminating as the wavelength mechanism?
 “At 1 kHz information contained in temporal discharges was an order of magnitude better than that obtained by a rate–place mechanism.
 Heinz et al. (2001)” from Winter (2005).